Stovent/CeDImu/MANUAL.md

 This document aims to provide help and information on how to use CeDImu.

+The CD-i is technically only a disc format, which means any hardware that conforms to the Green Book (the CD-i specifications) can play CD-i discs.
+This means any manufacturer can create their own CD-i player with the hardware and software they want.

+CeDImu is in fact a CD-i **player** emulator, which emulates only some of the players that were manufactured, but not all of them.
+The consequence is that each BIOS is associated to a given hardware configuration, and the BIOS and its configuration has to be provided by the user.

+The list of the emulated hardware systems and the known BIOSes that work are available in the [README](https://github.com/Stovent/CeDImu/blob/master/README.md) (Compatibility section).

 ## Configuration

 To configure CeDImu, open the settings by clicking the "Options -> Settings" menu.